 DDM in BTEC Level 3 Extended Diploma in Performing Arts or related subject and the demonstration of good critical analytical ability

 Applicants will be invited to attend a Selection Day, at which they will participate in a workshop by way of audition.
+Read our guidance for more information.
 Some applicants may also be invited to interview.

 You must provide evidence of practical and theoretical interest in drama.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 6.0 overall with no element lower than 5.5, or equivalent will be considered acceptable.
 Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.

 Other suitable experience or qualifications will be considered.
 For further information please see the University's minimum entry requirements.

 - Huddersfield is a TEF gold-rated institution delivering consistently outstanding teaching and learning of the highest quality found in the UK (Teaching Excellence Framework, 2017).